New Mexico Jewish Journal

 Illustration, Third Place, Bandera, graphic illustration of Evangelicals and MAGA, in Jews and Christian Nationalism

-Our writers all worked very hard to write these articles out of the joy of their hearts, and that is what has made the New Mexico Jewish Journal a success.
-We feel the awards from this first contest we entered, the NM Press Women, are certainly one meaningful way to show our community that we've built something new and vital.
-The judge's comments were the real rewards:
+Our writers all worked very hard to write these articles out of the joy of their hearts, and that is what is making the New Mexico Jewish Journal a success.
+The detailed judge's comments for each entry were especially appreciated:

 The Fifth Question, a column about how to navigate the rocky shoals of Passover that seems like it might be even more relevant this year, got a 1st place for Schmidt, and the judge’s comment for Some personal thoughts on broader effects of the U.S. election, one of two other columns that placed, was especially rewarding: “Very well written, accurate, and prophetic!”